ibm-cloud-docs/storage-scale/configure-ces-integration.md

 CES is designed to offer versatile access methods.
 This flexibility allows organizations to support a wide range of applications and use cases.

+Enabling colocation will designate the subset of Storage server as protocol nodes.
+If disabled, the protocol nodes will be created on a dedicated virtual server irrespective of storage type.

+The colocation feature avoids the need to provision extra virtual servers and improves the performance.
+It is also supported on Bare Metal servers.

 ![Architecture diagram.](images/scale-ces.png){: caption="Figure 1.
 CES node on Storage Scale" caption-side="bottom"}

 ## Before you begin